-Healthcare professionals pay special attention to changes from the usual mental state, while taking into consideration any physical problems.
-For example, when speaking to the patient, they may notice that the patient’s attention wanders, that he or she is restless, distracted easily and unable to follow directions, or that the patient’s speech is disorganized and doesn’t make sense.
+Healthcare professionals pay special attention to a patient’s changes from their usual mental state, while taking into consideration any physical problems.
+For example, when speaking to the patient, they may notice that the patient’s attention wanders, that they are restless, distracted easily and unable to follow directions, or that the patient’s speech is disorganized and doesn’t make sense.

 A diagnosis of delirium is made on the basis of careful observation and, if necessary, testing.
 To evaluate thinking, doctors may use a simple set of tests and standardized questions similar to those used to diagnose dementia.
 The following tests are typical:

 - Spell a short word backward

 - Repeat a series of four or five numbers, in order and then in reverse order

 - Name the days of the week backward.